ToMAP: Training Opponent-Aware LLM Persuaders with Theory of Mind: Experiments

 \subsection{Experimental Settings}

-\textbf{Datasets.} During training, we use the \underline{Cornell CMV dataset}~\citep{tan2016winning}, a widely used corpus\footnote{The CMV dataset is derived from Reddit's ChangeMyView forum: \url{https://www.reddit.com/r/changemyview}.} encompassing a broad range of topics, including political views, philosophy, and environment.
+\textbf{Datasets.} During training, we use the \underline{Cornell CMV} \underline{dataset}~\citep{tan2016winning}, a widely used corpus\footnote{The CMV dataset is derived from Reddit's ChangeMyView forum: \url{https://www.reddit.com/r/changemyview}.} encompassing a broad range of topics, including political views, philosophy, and environment.
 In evaluation, we also included two other benchmarks: \underline{Anthropic Persuasion Dataset}~\citep{durmus2024persuasion} and the \underline{args.me corpus}~\citep{ajjour2019data}, to assess persuaders in out-of-domain persuasion topics.
-Notably, all topics collected are controversial issues, so we set the persuadee's initial stance to be negative in the prompt to ensure $S(\mathbf{Y},H_0,Q)<0.5$.
-Please refer to \Cref{app:prompt} for prompts, \Cref{app:data} for data statistics and \Cref{app:different_persuadee} for persuadees' initial attitudes.
+Notably, all topics collected are controversial issues, so we set the persuadee's initial stance to be negative in the prompt (i.e. $S(\mathbf{Y},H_0,Q)<0.5$; refer to \Cref{app:different_persuadee}).
+Please refer to \Cref{app:prompt} for prompts, \Cref{app:data} for data statistics.

-\textbf{Base Models.} All persuaders being trained in this work are based on QWen2.5-3B-Instruct~\citep{yang2024qwen2}, and the persuadee model during training is QWen2.5-7B-Instruct .
-During evaluation, we also evaluate persuaders against LLaMa3.1-8B-Instruct~\citep{grattafiori2024llama} and Phi-4 ~\citep{abdin2024phi}, to assess the generalization.
+\textbf{Base Models.} We utilize two base models to train persuaders: Qwen2.5-3B-Instruct~\citep{yang2024qwen2} and LLaMa3.2-3B-Instruct~\citep{grattafiori2024llama}.
+The persuadee model during training is Qwen2.5-7B-Instruct .
+During evaluation, we also evaluate persuaders against two different persuadee models to assess the generalization: LLaMa3.1-8B-Instruct and Phi-4~\citep{abdin2024phi}.
+In \Cref{table:eeeee}, we show additional results on two larger persaudee models: Qwen3-Next-80B-A3B and GPT-4o-mini.

 \textbf{Metric.} We use \textbf{agreement shift}, the gap between the persuadee's agreement score before and after the conversation, as the metric indicating persuasiveness.
 Formally, the agreement shift is calculated as $S(\mathbf{Y}, H_{2n}, Q)-S(\mathbf{Y}, H_{0}, Q)$ ($n=3$ in the main experiment), which is as a percentage.
 During evaluation, we set the temperature to $1.0$ to encourage diverse generation, and report the average score over 3 trials to ensure evaluation stability .